Internet hosting service

 An Internet hosting service is a service that runs servers connected to the Internet, allowing organizations and individuals to serve content or host services connected to the Internet.

 A common kind of hosting is web hosting.
 Most hosting providers offer a combination of services – e-mail hosting, website hosting, and database hosting, for example.
 DNS hosting service, another type of service usually provided by hosting providers, is often bundled with domain name registration.

-Dedicated server hosts, provide a server, usually housed in a datacenter and connected to the Internet where clients can run anything they want (including web servers and other servers).
+Dedicated server hosts provide a server, usually housed in a datacenter and connected to the Internet where clients can run anything they want (including web servers and other servers).
 The hosting provider ensures that the servers have Internet connections with good upstream bandwidth and reliable power sources.

-Another popular kind of hosting service is shared hosting.
-This is a type of web hosting service, where the hosting provider provisions hosting services for multiple clients on one physical server and share the resources between the clients.
-Virtualization is key to making this work effectively.
+Another common form of hosting service is shared hosting, where the hosting provider provisions hosting services for multiple clients on one physical server and shares the resources between the clients.
+Virtualization is necessary to make it work effectively.